 Regression testing is performed to evaluate the end-to-end functionality of a web-application or website after any code change is pushed into one staging environment from another.
 The idea is to ensure that the latest addition of code isn't hampering the existing functionality of your web app.
 This is the main reason why regression testing is an integral part of every release cycle.
 It ensures that the existing system can flawlessly incorporate new features.
 However, it is also the most tedious process.
 As even for a minute change, you would've to test the entire web application again.

-With Selenium testing tool, you can automate regression testing rounds and save your team a considerable amount of time and bandwidth in a narrow release window.
+With Selenium webdriver, you can automate regression testing rounds and save your team a considerable amount of time and bandwidth in a narrow release window.

 As we already discussed, cross browser testing is the primary reason behind the popularity of Selenium.
 Selenium supports all major browsers and allows you to perform browser automation to test your website over a variety of them, simultaneously through a Selenium Grid.